 Conclusions

-Contrary to their claim, the verb salla indicates praying to” a subject is not true and is a common polemic popularised by the Christian Arabs who only fall into the trap of their own ignorance of the Arabic language and its nuances.
-It is hence not surprising that their gullible English-speaking counterparts would therefore be eager to snap up” such a polemic in verbatim — if only to discredit the religion of Islam — no matter whether the claim is true or otherwise.
-Thus do the missionaries attempt to disrupt universal consensus of Islam concerning God’s existence and unity, and of man’s obligation to serve Him by fulfilling His commandments which are the summum bonum : We have sent no messenger but with the revelation that men are commanded to serve God and to avoid evil” (Qur’an 16:36).
+Contrary to their claim, the verb salla indicates “praying to” a subject is not true and is a common polemic popularised by the Christian Arabs who only fall into the trap of their own ignorance of the Arabic language and its nuances.
+It is hence not surprising that their gullible English-speaking counterparts would, therefore, be eager to “snap up” such a polemic in verbatim — if only to discredit the religion of Islam — no matter whether the claim is true or otherwise.
+Thus do the missionaries attempt to disrupt universal consensus of Islam concerning God’s existence and unity, and of man’s obligation to serve Him by fulfilling His commandments which are the summum bonum: “We have sent no messenger but with the revelation that men are commanded to serve God and to avoid evil” (Qur’an 16:36).

-It should be seriously noted that the Islamic dogma which was already well-developed by the turn of 2nd century A.H. had employed the beatific phrase sallallahu alayhi wa sallam without any embarrassment” whatsoever attached to it.
-Certainly, if the Muslims in that era had adopted the warped understanding of the missionaries in verbatim with regard to the root word/verb salla this beatific phrase would have never been used today by the Muslims !
+It should be seriously noted that the Islamic dogma which was already well-developed by the turn of 2nd century A.H. had employed the beatific phrase sallallahu `alayhi wa sallam without any “embarrassment” whatsoever attached to it.
+Certainly, if the Muslims in that era had adopted the warped understanding of the missionaries in verbatim with regard to the root word/verb salla this beatific phrase would have never been used today by the Muslims!

-It is also equally clear that even with the recent missionary treatment” of the subject, there is no valid justification for their claim apart from their extreme perjury and hatred of Islam, i.e. Islamophobia.
-For each time the name Muhammad” is mentioned, the hair bristles on their neck and they shamelessly assault the Prophet, sallallahu alayhi wa sallam, by appealing to their fatutous theories and false accounts of history.
-Hence, the misguided attempts of the Christian missionaries to negate the strict monotheism of Islam with their abuse of the verb salla صَلَّى falls flat to the ground, as do all those who lie and blaspheme for the non-existent, pseudo-monotheistic Triune” god.
+It is also equally clear that even with the recent missionary “treatment” of the subject, there is no valid justification for their claim apart from their extreme perjury and hatred of Islam, i.e. Islamophobia.
+For each time the name “Muhammad” is mentioned, the hair bristles on their neck and they shamelessly assault the Prophet, sallallahu `alayhi wa sallam, by appealing to their fatuous theories and false accounts of history.

-And only Allah (T) knows best, for He alone is worthy of worship.Endmark
+And only Allah(T) knows best, for He alone is worthy of worship.
+The Christian Missionaries and the "Mystery" of Peace Be Upon Him 8

 Published: